StanGirard/SousLaPluie/README.md

 ![ghost labs](./documentation/ghost-settings.jpg)

-## Simply Settings
+## Sous La Pluie Settings

-> You don't have to add all the Simply configurations. only the ones you need
+> You don't have to add all the Sous La Pluie configurations. only the ones you need

 ### 1. Social Media